 Growth slow-down was probably also exacerbated by botched economic reforms such as the introduction of pseudo-profit market prices and profit indicators that disorganised planning without bringing in true market mechanisms.
 Again, this needs to be examined in future work.
 However, the bourgeois account that economic growth in all of Eastern Europe slowed to a crawl by the 1980s due to the economic inefficiency of socialism is wrong about the growth rates and certainly wrong about the cause.

 To return to Stalin’s’ USSR, we can conclude by pointing out that that the comparison of growth in Stalin’s Soviet Union with the current figures for China and India underestimates the Soviet achievement.
 The figures for China and India are of the Laspeyres type.
 India currently measures growth in the prices of 2011/12 and China rebases every five years.
 It could be argued that a better comparison of Stalin-era growth with modern China and India might be the Soviet Laspeyres figure of 11.9% growth rather than the Fisher mean rate.
-This would give a per capita growth rate of 9.7% much higher than the figures of 5% and 5.5% for India and China.
 No greater example exists of the economic superiority of socialism when it is under the right leadership than the Soviet Union of the Stalin era.